-Point University, formerly Atlanta Christian College was founded in 1937 by Judge T. O. Hathcock (1879-1966), who served on the bench in Fulton County, Georgia, from 1914 until 1942.
+Point University, formerly Atlanta Christian College, was founded in 1937 by Judge T. O. Hathcock (1879-1966), who served on the bench in Fulton County, Georgia, from 1914 until 1942.
 He and his wife, Nora Head Hathcock, were members of the independent Christian Church; to this day, the University maintains its affiliation with the Christian Churches and Churches of Christ.

-Throughout its history, Point University has operated on the same campus in East Point, Georgia, a suburb of Atlanta.
-The campus is part of a 300-acre farm inherited by Mrs. Hathcock.
+For the first 75 years of its history, Point University operated out of East Point, Georgia, a suburb of Atlanta.
+The historic campus was part of a 300-acre farm inherited by Mrs. Hathcock.
 With a barn, livestock and cultivated fields, the campus in its earliest days had a distinctly rural flavor.

 Following its founding, Point University devoted attention primarily to the education of ministers, missionaries and other church-related workers.
 In 1965, the University became an accredited member of the American Association of Bible Colleges (AABC).
 In 1990, in conjunction with a broadening of the curriculum, the University was accredited by the Southern Association of Colleges and Schools (SACS) and voluntarily withdrew from AABC membership.
-The curriculum currently includes baccalaureate majors in Biblical Studies and church-related professional studies, Biology, Business, Child and Youth Development, Counseling & Human Services, Early Childhood Education, Middle Grades Education, English, History, Humanities, Music and Psychology.